 Calathea Plant Basics

-These plants have sensitive leave and too much direct sunlight can be harmful.
+These plants have sensitive leaves and too much direct sunlight can be harmful.
 You’ll notice a dullness in the leaves if they are getting too much sun.

 You’ll want to use a potting soil that is porous and well draining for your plant.
 This will help prevent root rot from forming.
-Root rot is very dangerous to plants as this can cause them to die.
+Root rot is very dangerous to plants as this can cause them to die (more on that below!).

 Temperature and Humidity